What is specialty coffee?

 We like coffee.
 Really good coffee.

 That's why we pride ourselves as a specialty coffee brand, from our blends to our single-origin offerings.

-With the recent third wave of coffee on the rise – the era of increased demand by consumers for better coffee quality, better processes and an emphasis on sustainable coffee practices – it's no surprise that more and more people are swapping their supermarket coffee for specialty products.
+Consumers are now looking for better coffee quality, better processes and more sustainable practices – it's no surprise that more and more people are swapping their supermarket coffee for specialty products.

-“Drinking a specialty coffee that has been produced in the right way, and with all the added value that the supply chain aggregates, is the basis of a great experience.
-This experience is a combination of education, knowledge, and hospitality.” – Matt Milletto
+“Drinking a specialty coffee that has been produced in the right way is the basis of a great experience.”

-The other side of specialty coffee then, is making the people who drink it feel special (that's you!) and delivering an amazing customer experience.
-A huge part of this is sharing where the coffee came from, highlighting why the coffee is distinctive and making the all-round experience better.
+The other side of specialty coffee is making the people who drink it feel special (that's you!) and delivering an amazing customer experience.
+A huge part of this is sharing where the coffee comes from, highlighting why it's distinctive and basically making the all-round experience better.

-For us at Alpaca Coffee, that experience also means making sure our customers can enjoy specialty coffee that's planet friendly, meaning we take not only the coffee itself seriously, but also our plastic free coffee packaging!
+For us at Alpaca Coffee, that experience also means making sure our customers can enjoy coffee that's planet-friendly, meaning we take not only the coffee itself seriously, but also our packaging and environmental commitments.
+Because Earth is nice.

-Take a look at our range of South American, single origin coffee and be part of the specialty coffee movement now!
+Take a look at our range and be part of the specialty coffee movement now.